Harry C. Ingles: Early years

 Harry C. Ingles was born on March 12, 1888, in Pleasant Hill, Nebraska, as the son of John William and Martha Ingles.
 After attending the high school at Lincoln, Ingles enrolled at the University of Nebraska, where he studied electrical engineering.

 He was admitted at the United States Military Academy at West Point, New York, in 1910.
-He graduated on June 12, 1914, and was commissioned a second lieutenant in the infantry branch.
+He graduated 36th in a class of 107 on June 12, 1914, and was commissioned a second lieutenant in the infantry branch.
 Ingles was assigned to the 4th Infantry at Fort Lawton, Washington.

-Many of his classmates became later general officers, including Carl A. Spaatz, Brehon B. Somervell, Frank W. Milburn, Harold R. Bull, John B. Anderson, Jens A. Doe, Orlando Ward, James L. Bradley, Vicente Lim, Ralph Royce, Harold Francis Loomis and Charles P. Gross.
+Among his fellow graduates included men such as William H. Holcombe, James B. Cress, Charles P. Gross, Brehon B. Somervell, Robert W. Crawford, Dabney O. Elliott, Arthur R. Harris, LaRhett L. Stuart, John B. Anderson, James L. Bradley, John H. Woodberry, Harold F. Loomis, Carl Spaatz, Harold R. Bull, Charles M. Milliken, Joseph W. Byron, Paul C. Paschal, Francis R. Kerr, Vicente Lim, Sylvester D. Downs Jr., Orlando Ward, Benjamin G. Weir, Ralph Royce, William O. Ryan, Frank W. Milburn, John B. Thompson and Jens A. Doe.
+All of them would later rise to the rank of brigadier general or higher in their later military careers.

 Ingles saw service on the Mexican border during the Pancho Villa Expedition.
 During World War I, Ingles was appointed a commander of the military and technical training of Signal Corps officers and transferred to the Signal Corps in 1920 at his own request.

 Between the wars, Ingles served on the various military assignments, including signal officer of the Philippine Division, instructor in communication at the Command and general staff College at Fort Leavenworth, Kansas, commander of the Army Signal Corps School, signal officer of the Third U.S. Army or signal officer of the Caribbean Defense Command.